pekkens/Gratuity/README.md

 # Gratuity

-Tip Calculator
+Tip Calculator:

-This is an iOS demo for an app that calculates tips using a slider UI.
+An iOS app that calculates tips using a UI slider.

 Total Time Spent:
   * [x] 15-20 hours